Did AI get more negative recently?: Data

-\paragraph{\NLP{} dataset} From the ACL~Anthology, we extract papers from eight different NLP venues between 1984 and 2021.\footnote{We find by introspection that papers before 1984 often have different formatting and may even lack specifically delineated abstracts.
-For the same reason, we exclude papers from CL before 1986.} For all venues, we only include papers from the main conference and exclude papers from workshops (by manually selecting the volumes) and contributions like book reviews and title indices (by filtering the titles).
+From the ACL~Anthology, we extract papers from eight different NLP venues between 1984 and 2021.\footnote{We find by introspection that papers before 1984 often have different formatting and may even lack specifically delineated abstracts.
+For the same reason, we exclude papers from the CL journal before 1986.} For all venues, we only include papers from the main conference and exclude papers from workshops (by manually selecting the volumes) and contributions like book reviews and title indices (by filtering the titles).
 To extract the data, we download the provided metadata from the ACL~Anthology website in the BibTeX format that contains information of authors, title, venue and year.
-We then use Allen AI’s Science~Parse\footnote{\url{https://github.com/allenai/science-parse/}} to extract abstract information and collect author and citation information from Semantic~Scholar.\footnote{\url{https://www.semanticscholar.org/}} We refer to this dataset as \NLP{} in the following. \NLP{} contains more than 23k papers in total.
-The distribution over the venues is shown in \ref{table:acl_distribution}.
+We then use Allen AI’s Science~Parse\footnote{\url{https://github.com/allenai/science-parse/} In some instances, that could not be removed automatically, Science~Parse included other parts of the paper.
+This leads to increased uncertainty especially for papers published before the year 2000.} to extract abstract information and collect citation information from Semantic~Scholar.\footnote{\url{https://www.semanticscholar.org/}} We refer to this dataset as \NLP{} in the following. \NLP{} contains more than 23 k papers in total.
+The distribution over the venues is shown in \ref{tab:nlp_distribution}.